DrParanoya/Brainfuck./README.md

 > ##
 ### Bugs / Contributing:
 If you encounter any bugs feel free to open an issue.
 Please describe it as accurately as possible.
-If possible, also add the steps to reproduce it.
+If possible, add the steps to reproduce it.
 To contribute, just open a pull request.
 ###### *Do not ask questions about how brainfuck works!*
 ##